 Fresh Tomato Sauce:

-As soon as the pizza is removed from the oven, cut the ball of burrito open, and spoon some of the curds over the top of each pizza.
+- As soon as the pizza is removed from the oven, cut the ball of burrata open, and spoon some of the curds over the top of each pizza.
+Enjoy!